-It seemed a long time off, back in February of 2011, when HIPAA regulations issued after the HITECH Act extended various provisions of the HIPAA Privacy and Security Rules to Business Associates of Covered Entities.
-But on Tuesday, March 26, 2013, the day when these requirements must be in writing has finally arrived.
-And that means it’s time to get serious about the HIPAA Business Associate Agreement that your organization has.
+Government enforcement used to seem a long time off when HIPAA regulations issued after the HITECH Act extended various provisions of the HIPAA Privacy and Security Rules to Business Associates of Covered Entities.
+But that seemingly far-off enforcement has since been put into play, and the penalties have some real bite.
+So if you haven’t already, it’s time to get serious about the HIPAA Business Associate Agreement that your organization has.

 A HIPAA Business Associate Agreement has requirements